The non-refundable application fee is $25.

 How long will an approved application stay active?

-Please note $25.00 application fee will be verified before we call or talk to your vet or move forward.
+Please note $25.00 application fee (check only) will be verified before we call or talk to your vet or move forward.
 If you are set on a certain dog please email and ask if that dog is pending adoption.
-If we receive any part of your application not filled out your application is not valid.
+If we receive any part of your application not filled out or not signed your application is not valid and will be denied.

-please keep and scan a copy for your own records. you may scan us a copy but we will need an original in the mail.
+please keep and scan a copy for your own records.
+We only need original in the mail with check payments

 Copyright © 2021-2022 Coastal Sheltie Rescue is based in Virginia